I want to talk about a secret… menopause!

-- Cook healthy, tasty meals and encourage regular meals,
+- Cook healthy, tasty food and encourage regular meals

-- Discuss exercising together, gentle regular exercise (even if it is just walking) can help.
+- Discuss exercising together, as gentle regular exercise (even if it is just walking) can help

 - Suggest cutting out caffeine and red wine.
 But do it together!

-Huge thanks to the Counselling team at Fegans for sharing their professional advice and personal stories.
+Huge thanks to the Counselling team at Spurgeons for sharing their professional advice and personal stories.

 Try Maisie Hill’s – Perimenopause Power